Invisible Tracking Agent With Remote Deployment

 Download the Agent manually by clicking the “Download ActivTrak Agent” button shown in the tutorial above.

-Once installed, the ActivTrak Agent immediately begins to collect productivity usage data, such as titlebars (on both websites and applications) and URLs, the time of each activity and when the device is at idle.
+Once installed, the ActivTrak Agent immediately begins to collect productivity usage data, such as titlebars (on both websites and applications) and URLs, the time of each activity and when the device is at passive.
 This information is reported back to the cloud whenever a secure connection is available.

 If there is no internet connection due to an outage, travel or any other reason, the tracker keeps a local copy of the captured activity data on the device until a secure network connection is established, at which point the agent uploads all activity since the last upload.